This policy explains the situations in which access to data and investigations can be carried out.

 2.8 Written records must only be retained for the period deemed necessary for the specific purpose for which they were collected.

-3.1 If a report of misuse of IT facilities is received, a member of the Information Directorate senior management team or departmental management team should instigate an IT investigation (see section 2 above).
+3.1 If a report of misuse of IT facilities is received,the Deputy Registrar (or their nominee) should instigate an IT investigation (see section 2 above).
 Examples of misuse which may necessitate an investigation are:

 3.2 The investigation should seek to establish whether a prima facie case exists which might be a contravention of University rules, regulations, procedures, or the law.
 The auspices under which any investigation is made should be made explicit.